Split Core Current Transformers key Specifications

 Current Sensor Requirements and specifications you must know before selecting one for your application

-In most applications, measurement accuracy directly impacts the efficiency of an overall system.
-The accuracy of the power calculation is dependent on the accuracy of the current sensors.
+In most applications, measurement accuracy directly affects the efficiency of an overall system.
+The accuracy of the power calculation depends on the accuracy of the current sensors.
 A class 1 power meter requires current sensors with accuracy much better than 1%.

 The drift of a sensor is related to the sustainability of a reading over time.
 Some variations of its characteristics may be caused by changes in the ambient humidity and temperature, component aging, and so on.